Sinoatrial node: Nerve supply

 Heart rate depends on the rate at which the sinoatrial node produces action potentials.
-At rest, heart rate is between 60 and 100 beats per minute.
+At rest, the human heart rate is between 60 and 100 beats per minute.
 This is a result of the activity of two sets of nerves, one acting to slow down action potential production (these are parasympathetic nerves) and the other acting to speed up action potential production (sympathetic nerves).

 Modulation of heart rate by ANS is carried by two types of channel: Kir and HCN (members of the CNG gated channels).

 The sympathetic nerves begin in the thoracic region of the spinal cord (in particular T1-T4).
 These nerves release a neurotransmitter called noradrenaline (NA).
 This binds to a receptor on the SA node membrane, called a beta-1adrenoceptor.
 Binding of NA to this receptor activates a G-protein (in particular a G_{s}-Protein, S for stimulatory) which initiates a series of reactions (known as the cAMP pathway) that results in the production of a molecule called cyclic adenosinemonophosphate (cAMP).
 This cAMP binds to the HCN channel (see above).
 Binding of cAMP to the HCN increases the flow of Na^{+} and K^{+} into the cell, speeding up the pacemaker potential, so producing action potentials at a quicker rate and increasing heart rate.
 An increase in heart rate is known as positive chronotropy.

 The parasympathetic nerves supplying the SA node (in particular the Vagus nerves) originate in the brain.
 These nerves release a neurotransmitter called acetylcholine (ACh).
 ACh binds to a receptor called an M2 muscarinic receptor, located on the SA node membrane.
 Activation of this M2 receptor then activates a protein called a G-protein (in particular G_{i} protein, i for inhibitory).
 Activation of this G-protein blocks the cAMP pathway, reducing its effects, therefore inhibiting sympathetic activity and slowing action potential production.
 The G-protein also activates a potassium channel GIRK-1 and GIRK-4, which allows K^{+} to flow out of the cell, making the membrane potential more negative and slowing the pacemaker potential, therefore decreasing the rate of action potential production and therefore decreasing heart rate.
 A decrease in heart rate is known as negative chronotropy.

 The first cell to produce the action potential in the SA node isn't always the same; this is known as pacemaker shift.
 In certain species of animals—for example, in dogs—a superior shift (i.e., the cell that produces the fastest action potential in the SA node is higher than previously) usually produces an increased heart rate whereas an inferior shift (i.e. the cell producing the fastest action potential within the SA node is further down than previously) produces a decreased heart rate.